DonJayamanne/vscode-setup/README.md

 ## Files ##

-* extensions.json - contains all my favorite extensions to VS Code
+* extensions_*.json - these files contain all my favorite extensions to VS Code
 * settings.json - modifies the default settings offered by VS Code or its extensions
 * tasks.json - contains my classic setup to build and run tests
 * keybindings.json - alter the default keybindings